ayushsingh82/CivicLedger/PRESENTATION.md

 ### Part 5: Impact & Future (30 seconds)

 **Script:**
-> "PrivacyLedger solves a real compliance problem for millions of businesses.
+> "CivicLedger solves a real compliance problem for millions of businesses.
 By making GDPR compliance immutable, automated, and accessible, we're bringing trust and transparency to data privacy.

 > This is just the beginning.
 Our metagraph architecture scales to any enterprise.
 We're planning multi-jurisdiction support for CCPA, LGPD, and more.
 And we're building toward full smart contract automation for data rights.

-> PrivacyLedger - decentralized trust for a better digital world, powered by Constellation Network."
+> CivicLedger - decentralized trust for a better digital world, powered by Constellation Network."

 **Visual:** Future roadmap or closing slide